Affinity Mentoring Programs

 Who participates in the program?

-Mentoring programs are open to all incoming JD students interested in being mentored by a UChicago alumnus/alumna or attorney working in Chicago.
+Mentoring programs are open to all first-year JD students interested in being mentored by a UChicago alumnus/alumna working in Chicago.
 Mentors are recruited by the sponsoring affinity group student organizations and the Office of External Affairs.

 What is expected of me as a mentee?

 The mentoring programs span the length of the academic year.
-Therefore, we ask that all mentees commit to being involved in the program from November 2018 through June 2019.
+Therefore, we ask that all mentees to commit to being involved in the program from November 2022 through June 2023.

 Be respectful of the time commitment required of mentors and make sure to respond promptly to communications, be punctual to events, and honor all commitments.
 We hope that at a minimum you will:

-- Meet in person with your mentor once each quarter;
+- Meet in person or virtually with your mentor once per quarter

-- Participate in one or more group events; and
+- Participate in one or more group events

-- Communicate with your mentor via email or phone periodically as agreed upon by you and your mentor
+- Communicate with your mentee via email or phone periodically as agreed upon by you and your mentee, and

 Can I participate in more than one mentoring program?